Frequently Asked Questions

 - Does HFCU offer loans for investment properties, multi-family dwellings, condominiums, or mobile homes?

-No, at this time HFCU does not offer loans for these types of properties.
+Yes, at this time HFCU does offer loans for all these types of properties except mobile homes.

 - Does HFCU offer VA or FHA mortgage loans?

-No, not at this time, but check back as we hope to start offering them soon!
+Yes, currently we offer VA loans, but not FHA at this time.
+Please check back as we hope to start offering them soon!

 - Does HFCU offer adjustable interest rate mortgages (ARMs)?